mustansarjutt/backend_proj/README.md

 - alternative to try catch block is to use asyncHandler
 - database in always in other continent
 - async await use while connecting to db

+## file handling

+- today, we commonly not handle file on our server
+- we use 3rd party service or aws upload (both have same method)

+## file upload

+- we can use multer or express file upload package
+- we use multer in this project